aksh3004/todo-app/README.md

 - You can organize your todo items by categories.
 - Filter items based on completion status.
 - Sort by date they are due or by creation date.
-- Responsive UI
+- Responsive UI.
-- Basic error handling and input validation for both frontend and backend
+- Basic error handling and input validation for both frontend and backend.
+- Additional search functionality.

 ## Installation & Setup